|Tuition Fees:||$1,738 /year|

 To qualify for admission in the MA Child Development, an applicant should:

 – Hold an undergraduate degree in child-related study discipline like Child Development, Social Work, Community Development, Psychology, and Christian Ministry.
-Applicants with degrees in education, post graduate diploma in education (after first degree) and also in medicine (MTC) are also legible.
-Applicants with field-based experience in working with children despite having degrees that are not necessarily child –focused will be considered.
+Applicants with degrees in education, post graduate diploma in education are also eligible.
+Applicants with field-based experience in working with children despite having degrees that are not necessarily child –focused will be considered

-– Applicants should have attained their degrees from accredited institutions of higher learning, with a cumulative Grade Point Average (GPA) of at least 2.75 on a 4.0 scale, or a degree awarded with an upper second class honors or lower second class honors with experience of not less than 3 years after graduation.
+– Applicants should have attained their degrees from accredited institutions of higher learning, with a cumulative Grade Point Average (GPA) of at least 2.5 on a 4.0 scale, or a degree awarded with an upper second class honors or lower second honors with further studies/experience with working with children

 Daystar admission forms are collected from either Athi-River campus or the Nairobi campus.
 On completion, the form is handed back to the registrar office with a fee of KSh.
 2,000 which is not refundable.
 Deadlines for the application are; 30th November, 30th April and 31st July for January, May and August intakes respectively.
 Other required documents are: